 Remember that Send My Bag can take the stress out of moving to a new country by shipping your possessions for you.
 You will be able to bring so many more items with you than if were to try to check everything onto your flight.
 Find out more about student shipping and learn how to claim 10% student discount by visiting our student removals page.
 Make sure you check our study abroad packing list to make sure you have packed everything you need for your time abroad.

 We would love to hear about your experiences of Erasmus.
 Share your stories and advice for those considering Erasmus+ on our Facebook page.
 An alternative to the Erasmus+ scheme is the British Council Language Assistantship, which involves teaching your native language in a UK school, or teaching English in a school in continental Europe.

-Perhaps you would like to study in Europe for your entire degree course?
+Instead of taking part in Erasmus+ you might like to study in Europe for your entire degree course.
 Send My Bag has explored the many opportunities available for study in Europe, including English-language university courses.

 Studying in the UK on a Tier 4 (General) student visa

 If you are a foreign resident (not normally resident in the European Economic Area or Switzerland) wishing to study in the UK, you will need to obtain a Tier 4 (General) student visa.
 To apply for this visa you must: